airbytehq/airbyte/docs/integrations/destinations/planhat-analytics.md

 ## Overview

-The Planhat destination connector only supports the Full Refresh Append.
+The Planhat destination connector supports the Append Sync.
 The connector uses the bulk upsert endpoints.

-Be careful: Planhat does not store a history table like some other destinations that use DBT, it simply allows records to be written, which can duplicate events.

 ## Prerequisites